TAPS President and Founder

 Carroll retired as a Major in the Air Force Reserve following 31 years of service.
 Her career included serving as the chief of casualty operations in Headquarters U.S. Air Force.
 Prior to joining the USAFR, Maj.
 Carroll served 16 years as both a noncommissioned officer and then a commissioned officer in the Air National Guard as a transportation officer, logistics officer, and executive officer.

-Carroll has also served on the Board of Directors of the Association of Death Education and Counseling, the Department of Defense Military Family Readiness Council, the VA Advisory Committee on Disability Compensation, Defense Health Board and the Board of the Iraq and Afghanistan Veterans of America and she is past co-chair of the Department of Defense Task Force on the Prevention of Suicide by Members of the Armed Forces.
-She currently serves on the VA Advisory Committee on Families, Caregivers and Survivors.
+Carroll has also served on the Board of Directors of the Association of Death Education and Counseling, the Department of Defense Military Family Readiness Council, the VA Advisory Committee on Disability Compensation, the Defense Health Board, and the Board of the Iraq and Afghanistan Veterans of America.
+She is past co-chair of the Department of Defense Task Force on the Prevention of Suicide by Members of the Armed Forces and she currently serves on the VA Advisory Committee on Families, Caregivers and Survivors.
 Co-author of Healing Your Grieving Heart After a Military Death, she has published numerous articles on grief and trauma following a military death.
 She has appeared on CNN, FOX, NBC's The Today Show, and other national programs speaking about military loss.

 In addition to receiving the Presidential Medal of Freedom from President Barack Obama and the Zachary and Elizabeth Fisher Distinguished Civilian Humanitarian Award from the Department of Defense, Carroll was also featured in People Magazine as a "Hero Among Us"; named a recipient of the Community Heroes Award by the Military Officers Association of America; has been recognized by the Defense Department with the Office of the Secretary of Defense Medal for Exceptional Public Service; and has received the Army's Outstanding Civilian Service Medal and the Navy's Distinguished Public Service Award.